 Before a prototype can become a full-fledged product, extensive materials testing is required to sort out any issues with the design.
-N-ray is a useful tool for sussing out the issues with 3D-printed material, especially composite materials.
+Neutron imaging is a useful method for detecting issues with 3D-printed material, especially composite materials.

-Due to a current lack of accessibility (which Phoenix is changing through our advances in compact, simple-to-operate neutron generators), N-ray is seldom used for quality assurance, but plays an important role in failure analysis.
+Due to a current lack of accessibility to powerful neutron sources, neutron imaging is seldom used for comprehensive quality assurance outside of a few industrial niches, but plays an important role in failure analysis.

 When products fail, manufacturers must turn to comprehensive materials testing to determine if any flaws were overlooked in the product’s design or if any unforeseen issues have cropped up over the course of the product’s lifespan.